 Notes.
-Selected annual $\beta_t$ coefficients and $\gamma_t$ coefficients from Equation 1 (columns 1 and 5), using the minimum production estimates from Clark (1995) (columns 2 and 6), the maximum production estimates (columns 3 and 7), and the minimum production estimates for basic and advanced plants and the maximum production estimates for comparison plants (columns 4 and 8).
+Selected annual β_t coefficients and γ_t coefficients from Equation 1 (columns 1 and 5), using the minimum production estimates from Clark (1995) (columns 2 and 6), the maximum production estimates (columns 3 and 7), and the minimum production estimates for basic and advanced plants and the maximum production estimates for comparison plants (columns 4 and 8).
 Output is logged quantities (in million tons) of steel.
-TFPQ is logged productivity, computed as $\log TFPQ = \log TFPR - \tilde{p}$ , where $\tilde{p}$ is the revenue-share weighted average of the prices of plant products, and TFPR is calculated using Gandhi et al. (2020)'s method.
-Standard errors are clustered at the plant level. \\\ p < 0.01, \\ p < 0.05, \ p < 0.1.
+TFPQ is logged total factor productivity quantity, computed as $\log TFPQ = \log TFPR - \tilde{p}$, where \tilde{p} is the revenue-share weighted average of the prices of plant products, and TFPR is calculated using Gandhi et al. (2020)'s method.
+Standard errors are clustered at the plant level. p < 0.01, p < 0.05, p < 0.1.